foobnix/LibreraReader/docs/wiki/faq/sort-library-by-last-read-date/index.md

 To sort your library by last read date, you need to:

 * Go to the "Library" tab
-* Click on the sort settings
+* Tap on the sort settings
 * Select "Recent"

 Your library will be sorted by last read date.